How to Make a Ginger Juice Recipe That’s Packed With Health Benefits

 Ginger's anti-inflammatory properties can aid digestion and offer a slew of other health benefits.
 Find out how to make this delicious, uber-healthy ginger juice recipe.

 Juicing has taken off as a health trend, and everything from apples to cucumbers and even carrots can be juiced!
-One of my favorite juices comes from fresh ginger root, a powerhouse healthy ingredient.
+One of my favorite juices comes from fresh ginger root, a powerhouse healthy ingredient (speaking of favorites, you might appreciate this Magic Bullet mini juicer).
 Read on for our favorite ginger juice recipe, and a guide to the potential benefits of ginger juice.